top of page

 Whether hitting the road or renting an RV with your boo, we've got some national parks for you.

-You can safely social distance in these wide-open spaces, flex your sense of adventure, and fill your Insta feed for months to come.
+You can safely social distance in these wide-open spaces, flex your sense of adventure, and fill your Insta feed for months.
 The best part is that there is no passport necessary, nor any TSA standing in your way.
 So, start packing!

 Cuyahoga Valley National Park

-Say WAT – Cuyahoga Valley National Park was first established as a national recreation area in 1974 and was then re-designated as a national park in 2000.
+Say WAT – Cuyahoga Valley National Park was first established as a national recreation area in 1974 and re-designated as a national park in 2000.
 The park is rich in history.
-The park sits between Akron and Cleveland in Ohio, includes 87 miles of the Ohio and Erie Canal, and has had over12,000 years of human occupation.
+The park sits between Akron and Cleveland in Ohio, includes 87 miles of the Ohio and Erie Canal, and has had over 12,000 years of human occupation.

 Park Points

 The river, known as the “river that burned,” runs 100 miles in the park.
-The notorious Cuyahoga River has been a massive influence in the shaping and changing of the valley.
+The notorious Cuyahoga River has been a massive influence in shaping and changing the valley.

 Cuyahoga also provides a home to animals in northeast Ohio, covered by urban areas.
 Raccoons, muskrats, red foxes, beavers, bald eagles, and great blue herons are but a few species living in the park.

 Best time of year to go - One of the most colorful national parks during the fall, Cuyahoga Valley, is a must-see in autumn.
-Mostly covered by trees and water, so all you can see is yellow, orange, and red.
+Trees and water mostly cover it, so all you can see is yellow, orange, and red.

 How many people per year - 2.42 million (2016)

-Picture Perfect - Starting, one of the most popular attractions in the national park is Brandywine Falls.
-Standing 65 feet tall, the falls have a bridal veil effect and offer different viewpoints from upper and lower boardwalks.
+Picture Perfect - Brandywine Falls is one of the most popular attractions in the national park.
+The falls are 65 feet tall, have a bridal veil effect, and offer different viewpoints from upper and lower boardwalks.
 The next photo spot is Beaver Marsh, a successful restoration story, as it was once a junkyard.

 Closest Small City - Cuyahoga Falls, OH Closest Big City - Akron, OH